PickNikRobotics/beta_moveit_website/jobs/jobs.md

                     <div class="card-body jobs-card-body">
                         <div class="jobs-card-place">Boulder, Denver · Full Time</div>
                         <h5>Job Description:</h5>
-                        <p>As a Senior Software Engineer at PickNik Consulting you’ll be developing large software applications, optimizing advanced algorithms, and integrating solutions for our clients, internal products, and flagship open source frameworks.
+                        <p>As a Senior Software Engineer at PickNik Robotics you’ll be developing large software applications, optimizing advanced algorithms, and integrating solutions for our clients, internal products, and flagship open source frameworks.
 Duties will include architecting and developing software in several languages and platforms that will be used on robots around the world (and in outer space!).
 You’ll need to readily make decisions relating to framework design and implementation, while mentoring team members to produce higher quality code.
                         </p>
                         <h5>Job Requirements:</h5>
                         <ul>